mser521/fall2025/content/assignments/lab07.md

 3. Your custom data-driven chart (Part 3)

 When you're done, please create a link from your homepage to the Lab 7 `index.html` page at the root of your `lab07` folder (see <a href="https://vanwars.github.io/mser521" target="_blank">Sarah's homepage</a> for an example).
 Then, commit and push all of your edits to GitHub and paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission.

-**Important:** Make sure your Google Sheets are set to "Anyone with the link can view" so that your maps and charts work when deployed to GitHub Pages.